Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in particular concerning the Drell-S\"oding contribution: Conclusions

-Finally we emphasize that a detailed comparison of our improved model for real photoproduction $\gamma p \to \pi^{+} \pi^{-} p$ with the corresponding HERA data \cite{H1:2020lzc} would be most welcome.
-This can be done by the corresponding experimentalists.
-A comparison of theory and experiment for the total cross section, the two-pion invariant mass distribution, and other differential cross sections, would allow to get precise numbers for our model parameters.
+We emphasize that a detailed comparison of our improved model for real photoproduction $\gamma p \to \pi^{+} \pi^{-} p$ with the corresponding HERA data \cite{H1:2020lzc} would be most welcome.
+This can only be done by the corresponding experimentalists.

+In the present paper we have only discussed the preliminary H1 results shown in \cite{Bolz_Meson2021}.
+We found that our new Drell-S\"oding calculation should be quite consistent with the two-pion mass distribution from \cite{Bolz_Meson2021}; see the discussion of figure~\ref{fig:H1}.
+A detailed comparison of theory and experiment for the total cross section, the two-pion invariant mass distribution, and other differential cross sections, would allow to get precise numbers for our model parameters.
 These are in essence the intercepts and slope parameters of the pomeron and reggeons and their couplings to the proton and the pions.
 Most of these parameters, except for those connected with the odderon, are already quite well known from other reactions; see for instance \cite{Donnachie:2002,Ewerz:2013kda}.
 With the experimental study of the reactions considered by us here we shall, thus, get a detailed check of the basic structures of the tensor-pomeron model.
 The production of $f_{2}$ decaying to $\pi^{+} \pi^{-}$ can occur by photon plus odderon fusion, and thus offers the chance to detect and study odderon effects.
 All these topics can also be studied in the future at the electron-ion colliders, e.g., EIC \cite{Accardi:2012qut,Aschenauer:2017jsk,AbdulKhalek:2021gbh,Anderle:2021wcy} and LHeC \cite{LHeCStudyGroup:2012zhm,Bordry:2018gri}.

-\acknowledgments The authors would like to thank C. Ewerz and R. McNulty for useful discussions.
-The work of A.S. was partially supported by the Centre for Innovation and Transfer of Natural Sciences and Engineering Knowledge in Rzesz\'ow (Poland).